 - Less expansion and contraction reduces stress on tooth structure

 Tooth-colored fillings can repair new cavities or replace old gray dental work.
-Your dentist can also use the bonding material to make minor cosmetic improvements that have a big impact on the appearance of your smile.
+Your dentist can also use the bonding material as part other dental treatment plans to make minor cosmetic improvements that have a big impact on the appearance of your smile.

 Full & Partial Dentures

 Dentures and partials provide an effective tooth replacement following the loss of several teeth or a full row of teeth in the upper or lower jaw.
 Dentures are a set of prosthetic teeth attached to a plastic base that closely resembles the gum tissue, and they effectively restore patients’ ability to eat, speak, and smile with ease.
 Partial dentures click into place like a missing puzzle piece, while full dentures are secured with suction and a denture adhesive, as needed.